How to Remove AI Info from Facebook Post

 The short answer

 Facebook reads metadata inside the image (commonly C2PA and XMP, plus related EXIF/software fields).
-If those signals are present, Meta can add an AI disclosure automatically.
+If those signals are present, Meta can add an AI Info automatically.

 Removing those markers before upload is the practical fix for metadata-driven labels.